chen4119/sambal.dev/content/docs/core/config.md

 # sambal.entry.js

-This is the entry file for Sambal to render html.
-A skeleton file will look like this.
+This is the entry file for Sambal to render html

 ```js